apache/paimon/docs/content/spark/sql-write.md

 ## Delete From Table

+Deletes the rows that match a predicate.
+When no predicate is provided, deletes all rows.

 ```sql
 DELETE FROM my_table WHERE currency = 'UNKNOWN';
 ```

 ## Merge Into Table

-Paimon currently supports Merge Into syntax in Spark 3+, which allow a set of updates, insertions and deletions based on a source table in a single commit.
+Merges a set of updates, insertions and deletions based on a source table into a target table.

+Note:

-{{< hint into >}}
+{{< hint info >}}

-1. In update clause, to update primary key columns is not supported.
+In update clause, to update primary key columns is not supported when the target table is a primary key table.
-2. `WHEN NOT MATCHED BY SOURCE` syntax is not supported.

 {{< /hint >}}

 **Example: One**